This article was updated November 3, 2021

 - Long- and short-term goals

-- Historical review and SWOT analysis, which measures strengths, weaknesses, opportunities and threats
+- Historical review and a strengths, weaknesses, opportunities, and threats (SWOT) analysis

 - Community needs